* If you are an overseas client, our contract will be subject to English Law with the Exclusive Jurisdiction of the Courts of England and Wales

 During the initial conversation, I will take the opportunity to discuss what issues we will be working on and find out some background information about the client.
 I will also usually outline my confidentiality policy as well as general information, such as cancellation policy.

-I offer online counselling via video using VSee or Skype or WhatsApp.
+I offer online counselling via Zoom, VSee or Skype or WhatsApp.
 Whatever mode of Internet communication is used, online counselling is an ideal way for many individuals to seek confidential and professional support.

 Is online counselling effective?